These 5 tips for goalies will help you step up your game

 By Geoffrey Medweth

 I started playing hockey, specifically as a goalie, in the 1970s.
 The styles and equipment may have changed since then, but there are some things I have taken away from my 40 years of watching the game.
-If you’re a goalie, or even know someone who is, these 5 pointers will help you step up your game.
+If you’re a goaltender, or even know someone who is, these 5 tips for goalies will help you step up your game.

 1. On Goaltending

 The book “On Goaltending,” written by Jacques Plante, one of hockey’s greatest goalies, is probably the best tool any coach or player who has to deal with the position could ever have.
-I picked up a copy back in the ’70s; it should be every hockey goalkeeper’s bible.
+It’s one of the most important tips for goalies.
+I picked up a copy years ago; it should be every hockey goalkeeper’s bible.
 Frankly, only a fool would say, “yeah, that guy is from a bygone era, so what could he tell me?”
 Some elements of goaltending are not only universal but perpetual.
 Elements of positioning never go out of style, and Plante’s written and photographic descriptions are timeless.

-Much of what Plante wrote in his book is reiterated in Tony Esposito’s book, “We Can Teach You to Play,” where you can find much emphasis on his revolutionary butterfly style.
+Much of what Plante wrote in his book is reiterated in Tony Esposito’s book, “We Can Teach You to Play,” where you can find a great deal of emphasis on his revolutionary butterfly style.
 But if you want to start somewhere, start with Plante.

 2. Goalies: Keep Your Stick on the Ice!